 Where to get masks

 - You may bring your own mask from home.
+Remember to double mask unless wearing a medical-grade, N95 mask.

 - The School of Medicine will provide cloth masks if needed for those who work outside of clinical areas.
 Limited masks may be available at campus-access screening stations.